GPS Tracker Without SIM Card? Your Questions, Answered.

-To track your dog or cat in real-time (as you might often need to), we (unsurprisingly) recommend a Tractive GPS tracker.
-This GPS tracker has a built-in, non-exchangeable SIM card that automatically connects to the best network, so you can track your furry friend anywhere in the world.
-There’s no need to buy your own SIM card.
+To track your dog or cat in real-time (as you might often need to), we’d always recommend your very own Tractive GPS & Health Tracker.
+It comes with a built-in, non-exchangeable SIM card that automatically connects to the best network, so you can track your furry friend anywhere in the world.
+(Aka, no need to buy your own SIM card.)

 The bottom line: with the help of a SIM card, GPS trackers let you track your dog or cat in real time.
 Without a SIM card, GPS trackers would most likely not be able to send GPS location data about your pet’s whereabouts to your phone.
 In other words, a SIM card can be a very valuable component of any GPS tracking device.

 “Tractive is the #1 cat GPS tracker in the industry.
 And it’s the highest quality cat tracker you can find.
 I was able to set the safe zone as my house area and once my cat gets outside I get an alert right away.